gitworkflows/GitReleaser/docs/npm.md

 ## Two-factor authentication

-In case two-factor authentication (2FA) is enabled for the package, release-git will ask for the one-time password (OTP).
+In case two-factor authentication (2FA) is enabled for the package, gitreleaser will ask for the one-time password (OTP).

 The OTP can be provided from the command line (`--npm.otp=123456`).
 However, providing the OTP without a prompt